 - +44 (0)20 7040 8460

 Costas Andriopoulos is a Professor of Innovation and Entrepreneurship.
-He joined Cass Business School in September 2014.
-Before joining Cass, Costas held a Chair in Strategy at Cardiff Business School, and, prior to that held posts at Brunel Business School, University of Aberdeen Business School and the University of Strathclyde Business School.
+He joined Bayes Business School (formerly Cass) in September 2014.
+Before joining Bayes, Costas held a Chair in Strategy at Cardiff Business School, and, prior to that held posts at Brunel Business School, University of Aberdeen Business School and the University of Strathclyde Business School.
 He has also been a visiting Professor at Said Business School (University of Oxford), Indian Institute of Management (Ahmedabad), Grenoble Ecole de Management, International Hellenic University, and ALBA Graduate Business School.

 His main research interests focus on how organizational paradoxes enable innovation in the face of changing technological environments.
 In particular, he studies how entrepreneurial firms in high-velocity markets can excel at both incremental (exploiting current capabilities) and discontinuous innovation (exploring into new space).